ockhamlabs/openziti-system/ziti-router-controller.md

 #### We are using ingress and letting ssl passthrough so mtls can be handled by ziti controller

-#### We used example.co as domain as later after seeing loadbalancer url we can add CNAME entry to new subdomain and update helm chart
+#### We used example.co as domain as later after seeing ingress url we can add CNAME entry to new subdomain and update helm chart